stawberryslayer/hackCMU-letmotive/README.md

 ## Features

-- Difficulty Detection: Reads elements like div[class*="text-difficulty"] to extract difficulty level.
-- Score Display: Parses page text to show scores in a popup or toast message.
-- Interactive Icon: Clicking the extension icon triggers animations (bounceIcon) and shows context-based information.
-- Popup Support: The extension includes a popup for quick user interactions.

 1. Celebrations on Accepted Submissions

     The dropped "snacks" (emoji snacks) randomly drop according to the difficulty level (easy/medium/hard).